avwsolutions/opensearch-training-material/labs/02-ClusterDeployment/README.md

 ```
 ## Next Steps

-You are ready to start with the second lab about [Getting Started](../03-GettingStarted/README.md) in OpenSearch.
+You are ready to start with the next lab about [Getting Started](../03-GettingStarted/README.md) in OpenSearch.
 Be aware that the trainer might have to explain the training material and provide additional instructions for a jump start.

 Enjoy the exercises!!!